Brezhnevka: History

 The peak of construction of "Brezhnevkas" was from the late 1960s to the early 1990s.
 They were built from reinforced concrete panels or sand-lime bricks, less often from blocks.
 The reason for the launch of "Brezhnevkas" was the growth of complaints from the population about the quality of housing.
 The delight of getting your own "Khrushchevka" gradually dissipated, and a compromise was eventually found - "Brezhnevka".
 Since the early 1990s, "Brezhnevkas" began to displace more modern series of houses and multi-story buildings built according to individual projects with even more improved layouts.

 Often, the word "Brezhnevka" refers to 9-story and 10-story panel houses that were built en masse in the 1970s, 1980s and 1990s in the USSR, and then in the countries of the former USSR, since this was the most common type of "Brezhnevka" houses being built, despite the fact that there were many varieties of "Brezhnevkas".
 For example, in some cities "Brezhnevkas" can be just 5-story.
 It depends on the architectural planning and building area.

-With the start of construction of mass standard housing and due to the fact that in the early 1960s, the issuance of loans for individual housing construction in cities was canceled, the share of this method of solving the housing issue began to decline: in 1981-1986, it accounted for only 6.2% of the new housing stock, or 19.2 million m². out of 308.7 million built.
+With the start of construction of mass standard housing and due to the fact that in the early 1960s, the issuance of loans for individual housing construction in cities was canceled, the share of this method of solving the housing issue began to decline: in 1981-1986, it accounted for only 6.2% of the new housing stock, or 19.2 million m^{2}. out of 308.7 million built.

 Housing was built using funds from local enterprises and councils.
 There were houses built with money from ordinary citizens who were given the right to join housing cooperatives.
 The initial payment was 15-30% of the cost of housing, and the rest was paid after moving in at a rate of 0.5% per annum.
 However, the share of cooperatives in construction did not exceed 10%.
 Geoffrey Hosking writes in his History of the Soviet Union that owning an apartment in a cooperative house for a Soviet citizen became, in a way, a symbol of an intermediate social status - between the privileged elite and ordinary workers who depended on employers and local councils for housing.
 However, in order to purchase a cooperative apartment, one also had to stand in line to improve housing conditions, but it moved faster and there were no such restrictions on area: for money, one could afford additional living space.
 The housing issue was used to motivate citizens.
 For example, one could get an apartment faster for merits in labor or for participating in important state projects.